Wh1isper/sparglim/README.md

 Sparglim is aimed at providing a clean solution for PySpark applications in cloud-native scenarios (On K8S、Connect Server etc.).

-**This is a fledgling project, looking forward to any PRs, Feature Requests and discussions!**
+**This is a fledgling project, looking forward to any PRs, Feature Requests and Discussions!**

 🌟✨⭐ Start to support!